movahedan/next-boilerplate/README.md

 - Show this codebase
 - Introduce to machine learning and create an example
 - PDF on the go (with paper css)
+- Setup a cdn service for pictures (cloudflare)
+- Setup a picture optimizer and integrate it with NextImage
+- Setup a link preview service